awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 A list of files containing the environment variables to pass to a container\.
 This parameter maps to the `--env-file` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 This is not available for Windows containers\.
 You can specify up to ten environment files\.
 The file must have a `.env` file extension\.
 Each line in an environment file contains an environment variable in `VARIABLE=VALUE` format\.
 Lines beginning with `#` are treated as comments and are ignored\.
 For more information about the appropriate environment variable file syntax, see [Declare default environment variables in file](https://docs.docker.com/compose/env-file/)\.
 If there are individual environment variables specified in the container definition, they take precedence over the variables contained within an environment file\.
 If multiple environment files are specified that contain the same variable, they're processed from the top down\.
 We recommend that you use unique variable names\.
-For more information, see [Specifying environment variables](taskdef-envfiles.md)\.
+For more information, see [Passing environment variables to a container](taskdef-envfiles.md)\.
 `value`
 Type: String
 Required: Yes